When Should I Start Speech Therapy?

 Faster Skill Development

 Children’s speech and language centers develop quickly in the first few years of life.
-When therapy begins early, children can overcome articulation or comprehension challenges before they affect reading, writing, or classroom learning.
+When therapy begins early, children can overcome articulation or language challenges before they affect reading, writing, or classroom learning.

 Improved Academic Success